Marjorie Joyner: Early life and education

 Born in 1896 in Monterey, Virginia, Joyner was the daughter of George Emmanuel Stewart, a teacher and Annie Stewart (née Daugherty).
 Joyner was the granddaughter of a slave and a white slave-owner.
 Joyner's family relocated to Dayton, Ohio in 1904 and her parents divorced three years later.
 After the divorce of her parents, Joyner lived with various relatives between Ohio and Virginia.
 In 1912, aged 16, Joyner relocated to Chicago, Illinois to live with her mother.
 After arriving to Chicago, Joyner received a certificate for dramatic art and expression from Chicago Musical College in 1914.
 Joyner began studying cosmetology, graduating A.B.
-Molar Beauty School in 1916, becoming the first African American to graduate from the school.
+Moler Beauty School in 1916, becoming the first African American to graduate from the school.
 Joyner later received her high school diploma in 1939.
 In 1973, at the age of 77, Joyner was awarded a bachelor's degree in psychology from Bethune-Cookman College.